michaelbradley91/SimpleOS/README.md

 See the code for the machine code translation of each instruction.

+**Warning**: arithmetic operations act on signed 64 bit integers.
+This means operations like "mod" can return a negative number.

 Below the "return address" refers to `-2`.

 ### `nop`